juancarlospaco/nim-telegram-ci/README.md

 - No config file.
 - Linux only, by design.
 - Firejail instead of Docker.
-- Building Nim 24/7 non-stop.
 - Real Hardware access, CPU/GPU/SSD/etc.
 - Several orders of magnitude faster than other CI.
+- Building 24/7 non-stop without hardware restrictions.